What is the Cash Flow Analysis tool?

 The Cash Flow Analysis tool is accessible from the left sidebar in the Analysis tools by selecting the 'Cash Flow/Fan' icon.

 ⚠️ Error Alert: Are you receiving an error when viewing the Cash Flow Analysis tool?
 Please see our 'Cash Flow Analysis Error' article.

 Understanding the Cash Flow tool

-Key numbers are displayed at the top of the tool.
+Three key numbers are displayed at the top of the tool: